gilmore-lab/protocols/ssh-public-key-instructions.md

         HostName linux.imaging.psu.edu
         User rog1

 Change the User lines in the above to your own PSU access IDs unless you want your computer to think you are me.
+Of course, you can also call the host computers any name you like by editing the `Host hammer` or `Host hoth` lines, but, as in all things computing, be thoughtful.

+Once you've edited and saved the file, test it out.

 ### B. Test your new "alias"

 `ssh hammer`

-This should connect you to hammer without having to type `hammer.rcc.psu.edu`
+This should connect you to hammer without having to type `hammer.rcc.psu.edu`.

+Now, it's time to do the computer happy dance.
+Go ahead.
+Almost everyone I know has some celebratory ritual they do when they master some arcane or difficult computer-based problem.